RobertFischer/vllm-proxy/README.md

 Weight routing to prefer routes based on previous cache hits in order to better leverage vLLM's prefix caching.

+# Usage

+## Logging

+### Logging Level

+Logging goes to standard out.
+If you want it to go to a file, redirect it.

+The default verbosity is parsed from the `VLLM_PXY_VERBOSITY` environment variable.
+Options are:

+- `1` or `Loud`: Every message with all the available details.
+- `Verbose`: Every message with some extra details.
+- `Debug`: Every message with no extra details.
+- `Info`: Informational messages (and more severe).
+This is the default level.
+- `Warning`: Warning messages (and more severe).
+- `0`, `Quiet`, or `Error`: Error messages (and more severe).

+You can specify multiple `-v` and `-q` on the command line to move more verbose or more quiet.
+There is no way to entirely disable logging by design.

+Any message at or above the Error level will always include all available details.
+All the available details will also be included if the logging is not to the terminal.

+### Logging Format

+We use a structured logger for ease of parsing in operational environments.
+In other words, instead of seeing messages like
+`Failed to parse value: [input="foo"]`, you will get a message `Failed to parse value` and the log entry will have an associated value named `input` with the value `"foo"`.

+There are three formats: a single-line bracketted format (which developers are used to), a YAML-based format, and a single-line JSON-based format.

+The default format is parsed from the `VLLM_PXY_LOGFORMAT` environment variable.
+If it isn't set, then the default for a terminal is to use the bracket format and the default otherwise is to use a JSON format.
+The format can also be set using the `-L` command line flag.

+The values for the environment variable and the command line flag are based on the file suffix for the appropriate format:

+- `yml` or `yaml`
+- `json`
+- `txt` (bracket)

 # License

 Copyright 2025 Robert Fischer